juspay/medea/SPEC.md

   ``$array``, ``$number``, ``$string``; and
 3) A newline.

-[TODO: Add note about the type relation graph being acyclic?]

 **Semantics:** A JSON value is considered valid by this specifier if it is valid by _any_ of the identifiers provided for all of its type specifiers.
 For each